niqdev/do-k8s/README.md

 To setup a cluster follow these instructions
 1) install the [required tools](https://github.com/edgelevel/gitops-k8s#prerequisites)
-2) create manually a Kubernetes cluster on [DigitalOcean](https://www.digitalocean.com/docs/kubernetes)
+2) create a 3 nodes Kubernetes cluster on [DigitalOcean](https://www.digitalocean.com/docs/kubernetes)
 3) configure the [DNS](https://www.digitalocean.com/community/tutorials/an-introduction-to-dns-terminology-components-and-concepts)
     * buy a domain from a registrar
     * [point to DigitalOcean nameservers from a domain name registrar](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) in order to manage DNS records declaratively from the cluster